HollyPony/react-rest-api/README.md

 - `config`: merge the object with config of ApiProvider.
 - `queryParams`: is an Object for query params, under the hood use `URLSearchParams` to build a string then concat to `url` with a `?`.

-    > `api.get('localhost', undefined, {param1: 'value1'})` result to a call on `localhost?value1=value1`
+    > `api.get('localhost', undefined, {param1: 'value1'})` result to a call on `localhost?param1=value1`

     > queryParams take care of list. `{ type: [1, 2, 3] }` result to `?type=1&type=2&type=3`

     > Dates object will be parsed with `toISOString` method.
-If you wont this behaviour, parse the date before the call.
+If you wont this behaviour, parse the date before the call, ie. don't pass Date Object.

 #### api get | post | put | del